 Provides counseling services, health promotion initiatives, and prevention programs to empower the S&T community to thrive and enhance personal, academic, and professional success.

 Jessica Gargus completed a Bachelor of Science degree in Nutrition and Fitness in 2005 from the University of Missouri.
 Upon graduation, she worked briefly in the fitness field and then for six years as a nutrition educator for her local community.
 In 2012, Jessica returned to the University of Missouri for graduate school and completed a Master of Education in Health Education and Promotion.
-Jessica is a Certified Health Education Specialist and has worked with Student Well-Being at Missouri S&T for nine years.
+Jessica is a Certified Health Education Specialist and has worked with Student Well-Being at Missouri S&T since November 2012.
 As Director, she aims to bring comprehensive well-being resources and services to campus and to build a healthy, safe, connected, and resilient S&T community.
 In her free time, she loves to spend time with her family on her hobby farm, working in the garden, or playing in the river.
-She is also a certified yoga instructor and occasionally hosts yoga on the farm classes.
+She is also a certified yoga instructor and occasionally hosts yoga classes on the farm.

 Sr. Assistant Director

 Lynne Davidson obtained her Bachelor’s degree in Human Development and Family Studies from the University of Wisconsin- Stout in 2003, and then went on to get her Master’s degree in Counseling from Webster University in 2006.
-Lynne has been a Licensed Professional Counselor for 15 years and has been at Missouri S&T for the past 5+ years, doing individual therapy and running groups to include Miners for Recovery (M4R) and a Safety group for females with a history of trauma.
+Lynne has been a Licensed Professional Counselor since 2006 and has been at Missouri S&T since 2016, doing individual therapy and leading support groups that include Miners for Recovery (M4R) and a Safety group for females with a history of trauma.
 Lynne’s priority as the Sr. Assistant Director of Student Well-Being is to make sure each and every student gets the clinical services needed and to support the mental well-being of the S&T community.
 Lynne enjoys spending time with her family, reading books, watching sports, and is an avid fan of FRIENDS.

 Business Support Specialist II

 Diane Stutts obtained her Bachelor of Arts in English in 1974 From Louisiana State University and her Master’s degree in Counseling and Human Development in 1986, also from LSU.
-Diane has been at Missouri S&T for the past 30 years.
-Diane enjoys individual counseling, in addition to running the ADHD support group and family and healthy relationships groups.
+Diane has been at Missouri S&T since 1991.
+Diane enjoys individual counseling in addition to running the ADHD group (now "Neurodivergent Support").
 Diane enjoys presenting on stress management, motivation, MBTI, and career development/advising.
 Diane enjoys singing, reading, theater, kayaking, pop culture, arts, and spending time with friends.

 Bethany Quay obtained her Bachelor degree in Psychology from College of the Ozarks in 2003 and her Masters in Counseling from Missouri State University in 2005.
 Bethany previously worked with teens and people experiencing domestic and sexual violence.
 Bethany joined Missouri S&T in 2015 and is passionate about helping students feel validated, get connected, and be empowered.
 Bethany often uses techniques from CBT, mindfulness, and self-compassion to support her students.
 She enjoys reading, being outdoors, coffee, cats, cute office supplies, anime, and spending time with her family.